DGTL LIB

 This view shows the final real-time environment after a performance optimization pass, targeting GPU efficiency for immersive playback, given the CPU-bound demands of virtual production.

-HNZLR authored structural geometry with clean topology and optimized materials, resulting in near-zero overhead (consistent green).
+Structural geometry with clean topology and optimized materials, resulting in near-zero overhead (consistent green).

 Foliage assets were evaluated for overdraw and shader cost, with masked materials tuned for clarity vs cost.